buildingu/bu-web/main/front-end/src/pages/s4yt/CSS_Pseudo.md

 ## Main

 The main Element of the page.
-Classed with s4ytsection.
+Classed with page.
 Currently Only contains 1 tag:
 - Div, class: leftRightContainer

 ## leftRightContainer